mendix/docs/content/en/docs/developerportal/deploy/tencent-deploy/_index.md

 ##### 6.1.3.8 Change Subscription Secret{#change-subscription-secret}

+{{% todo %}}What does "edit subscription secret" look like?{{% /todo %}}

-If you select *Production* as the **目的** of the app environment, then you will need to use a Subscription Secret which ensures that your app runs as a licensed app.
+If you select production as the **目的** of the app environment, then you will need to use a Subscription Secret which ensures that your app runs as a licensed app.
 If you need to enter or change the subscription secret, then you can do that here.

 Subscription secrets are obtained from Tencent.